dric2018/students/README.md

 # students
-A basic tkinter app for students management
+A basic python tkinter project app for students management.

+Just have fun guys !